Chapter 3

 “We wrote quite often, especially me,” Matild would recall.
 “I had the time, and he needed encouragement.”

+Events of that summer did nothing to cheer Hungary up.
 The Empire had taken the offensive against Italy, who appealed to Russia for help.
 The regrouped Russians attacked Galicia, intending simply to divert the Austro-Hungarians, but caught them completely by surprise and sent them into full retreat.
-Russian General Brusilov continued the onslaught and made a spectacular advance, taking 200,000 prisoners in the first three weeks and another 200,000 by summer's end.
-Among those captured were Matild's brothers Dezső and Márton; while József Ehrlich was wounded again, this time by a nearly-spent bullet in his side.
+Russian General Brusilov continued the onslaught and made a spectacular advance, taking 200,000 prisoners in the first three weeks and another 200,000 by summer’s end.
+Among those captured were Matild’s brothers Dezső and Márton; while József Ehrlich was wounded again, this time by a nearly-spent bullet in his side.
+Russia’s tremendous breakthrough had been entirely unexpected—not least by the Russians, who had enjoyed little success in the war up to now and were unsure how to exploit their triumph.
+Germany, though fully occupied with “bleeding France white” at Verdun and anticipating a major Allied offensive on the Somme, quickly collected fifteen divisions and sent them east to reinforce the staggering Austro-Hungarians, partly by putting their army under the command of German officers.

-Encouraged by the Brusilov offensive, Romania (neutral till now) took the plunge when the Allies guaranteed Romanian takeover of long-coveted Transylvania.
-France was eager for Romania to begin an offensive immediately, hoping this would be a mortal blow to Austria-Hungary; but the Romanians delayed making their move till the end of August—and only made it then because of a threatening ultimatum from Russia.
+Encouraged by the Brusilov offensive, Romania—neutral till now—took the plunge when the Allies guaranteed Romanian takeover of long-coveted Transylvania.
+France was eager for Romania to begin an offensive immediately, hoping this would be a mortal blow to Austria-Hungary; but the Romanians delayed making their move till the end of August, and only made it then because of a threatening ultimatum from Russia.

 Berta Kun had never given up the search for Náthán, her firstborn, and József tried to help: “He used to ask around wherever he was, looking for someone who might know him or something about him, but never found anybody.”
 And it was not long before the months of worry and grief took their toll on Berta.

-"Mother became very ill, and her heart gave up.
-At the age of 52 she died of a massive stroke, leaving our two-year-old baby sister Ili behind, not to mention all of us, and my poor Dad.
-It was terrible, even now it makes me cry to think of that, and the war was still going on."
+“Mother became very ill, and her heart gave up.
+At the age of 52 she died[38] of a massive stroke, leaving our two-year-old baby sister Ily behind, not to mention all of us, and my poor Dad.
+It was terrible, even now it makes me cry to think of that, and the war was still going on.”

-József's mother Sarolta came to Kolozsvár for the funeral.
-By this time she had lost a leg in a streetcar accident, but she cooked and cared for the Kuns during their shivah, the seven days following the funeral when mourners were to remain at home, doing no work.
-"Our house was sad," Matild would say.
-"Our dear Mother was gone, and our Dad tried his best to keep the family together."
+József’s mother Sarolta came to Kolozsvár for the funeral.
+By this time she had lost a leg in a streetcar accident; but she cooked and cared for the Kuns during their shivah, the seven days following the funeral when mourners were to remain at home, doing no work.
+“Our house was sad,” Matild would say.
+“Our dear Mother was gone, and our Dad tried his best to keep the family together.”

 Starting in November 1917, all available German divisions were shifted from east to west for what was planned as the decisive offensive, one that would overwhelm the French and British before their new American allies could arrive in strength.
 As the spring of 1918 approached, the Germans outnumbered the Entente on the front line; but they had next to nothing in reserves, and little to hope for in the way of reinforcements.